- BY Colin Yeo

 Applying for returning resident visa before entry

-From 6 July 2018, a person whose ILR has lapsed has had to apply for a visa to re-enter the UK before travelling.
-This entails an application for a returning resident visa and (at the time of writing) costs £637.
+A person whose indefinite leave to remain has lapsed must apply for a visa to re-enter the UK before travelling.
+This entails an application for a returning resident visa and (at the time of writing) costs £682.
 This application will allow all the issues to be resolved before the person travels.

 If the application is refused, the person can seek an administrative review of the decision.
-The possibility of an appeal to the immigration tribunal is not mentioned in the Home Office’s guidance.
-However, if a decision to refuse entry clearance as a returning resident can, in the particular circumstances of a specific case, be fairly characterised as a refusal of a human rights claim, there would be a right of appeal (see Tribunal finally asks: what is a human rights appeal anyway for further information on rights of appeal).
+The Home Office guidance states that there is no right of appeal against the refusal of a returning resident visa application.
+However, if a decision to refuse entry clearance as a returning resident can, in the particular circumstances of a specific case, be fairly characterised as a refusal of a human rights claim, there would be a right of appeal (see what is a human rights appeal anyway? for further information on rights of appeal).

 Applying after entry